Clemapfel/jluna/docs/manual.md

 after [1 4 7; 2 5 8; 3 6 9;;; 10 9999 16; 11 14 17; 12 15 18;;; 19 9999 25; 20 23 26; 21 24 27]
 ```

-While it may be easy to remember to use 0 for `jluna` objects, make sure to be aware of when you're calling C++-functions and when you are calling julia-functions:
+While it may be easy to remember to use 0 for `jluna` objects, make sure to be aware of wether you are calling a C++-side function or a julia-side function:

 ```cpp
 State::eval("array = collect(1:9)");